 We are keen to tell the hidden stories and address justice for the marginalised.

-Education, culture, creativity, environment, health, human rights, media, social justice, resource development, regional security and technology are just some of the topics high on our reportage list.
+Education, climate change, culture, creativity, environment, health, human rights, media, social justice, resource development, regional security and technology are just some of the topics high on our reportage list.

 Supplementing our daily file from students are articles by academic staff, regional journalists and civil society advocates and analysts.

 We also have a link with the Reportage-Enviro student website at the UTS Australian Centre for Independent Journalism (ACIJ), which is committed to “promoting an alternative voice in the global environmental debate with news that challenges consensus or raises awareness on under-exposed issues”.

 More information about the Pacific Media Centre and its other publications is here.